Is phonics really the most effective type of reading instruction? Are some types of phonics better than others? Find out what the research says…

 If you want to know how to improve your child’s reading comprehension, see the following article: ‘Reading Comprehension Basics’.

 If you would like to know more about teaching spelling, see the following article: ‘How Can I Teach My Child to Spell?
 Basic Principles’.

-If you want to help your child learn to write, click on this link.
+Click on the following link if you want to help your child learn to write.

 - Leman L. The Reading Wars, Atlantic Magazine (Nov.
 1997): https://www.theatlantic.com/magazine/archive/1997/11/the-reading-wars/376990/

 - Project Follow Through, National Institute for Direct Instruction: https://www.nifdi.org/what-is-di/project-follow-through

 - US National Reading Panel, Teaching Children To Read, Phonics Instruction, National Reading Panel: https://www.nichd.nih.gov/publications/pubs/nrp/documents/ch2-ii.pdf

 - Independent review of the teaching of early reading.
 Final Report, Jim Rose, 2006